SysKitTeam/docs-point/get-to-know-syskit-point/point-starter-kit.md

 ---
-description: This article helps you learn more about using your SysKit Point.
+description: This article helps you learn more about using your Syskit Point.
 ---

-# The SysKit Point Starter Kit
+# The Syskit Point Starter Kit

-SysKit Point is a **scalable and easy-to-use management and governance platform for Microsoft 365**.
+Syskit Point is a **scalable and easy-to-use management and governance platform for Microsoft 365**.
 It makes complex environments easy to manage and secure by centralizing inventory and management across multiple Microsoft 365 workloads.

-Your flow of using SysKit Point can go like this, and we will explain each part and link to resources you might need:
+Your flow of using Syskit Point can go like this, and we will explain each part and link to resources you might need:

 * [**Discover**](point-starter-kit.md#discover-microsoft-365-inventory): Start by centralizing users, structure, and resources across Microsoft 365 Groups, Microsoft Teams, OneDrive, SharePoint, and Power Platform services.
 * [**Secure**](point-starter-kit.md#secure-reporting-and-management) & [**Protect**](point-starter-kit.md#protect-auditing): Drill down and dig deep to get a detailed overview of who has access to what and audit user actions, including external users, supported by bulk management actions.